MostAwesomeDude/construct/docs/compilation.rst

 Compiled classes only parse faster, building is not yet implemented (defers to core classes)

+AssertionError is raised instead of ConstructError and derivatives

 Embedded CString Switch Enum FlagsEnum StopIf Pointer Peek Select Optional Switch Bytewise BitsSwapped are not yet implemented

 .. warning:: This section lists items are (probably) permanent.